 Note that $ s_{jk} $ takes only the discrete values -1, 0 and 1.
 We define $ s(x;\theta) $ as the linear grid interpolation of $ s_{jk} $.
-With the stochastic quantity $ s $ in place, $ c(x)=c(x;\theta) $ in \eqref{eq:c-formula} is now a random function.
+Examples of draws from $ s(x;\theta) $ for some different realizations of $ \theta $ are illustrated in Figure \ref{fig:real}.

-\begin{remark} Note that a sampled $ c(x;\theta) $ may have a mean speed in its domain slightly different from $ c_\textup{bg} $.
-Since the range of $ s_{jk} $ is discrete, $ c(x;\theta) $ may have very steep areas depending on the grid.
-A smoothed version may be obtained by convolution with a mollifier. \end{remark}
+\begin{remark} Note that $ c(x;\theta) $, computed as in \eqref{eq:c-formula}, may have an average slightly different from $ c_\textup{bg} $.
+Since the range of $ s_{jk} $ is discrete, $ c(x;\theta) $ may have very steep slopes depending on the discretization.
+A smoothed version may be obtained by convolution with a mollifier function, though we do not actually do that in our test cases. \end{remark}

-\begin{remark} We choose $ U \subset \Omega $ slightly away from the boundary of $ \Omega $, $ U $ is here a disc with radius $ 0.8 $ times the radius of $ \Omega $, to ensure that the primary amount of variations will be exhibited in the central part of $ \Omega $. \end{remark}